OptimaSystems/GAP/README.md

 The framework comes with two files:

 1. GAP.dyalog - the framework source
-1. xload.dyapp - a load script that starts the interpreter and initialises the framework
+1. dev.dyapp - a load script that starts the interpreter and initialises the framework

 ### Start a new project
-To start a new project, place the 2 files in the root of your project folder and double click the xload.dyapp file.
+To start a new project, place the 2 files in the root of your project folder and double click the `dev.dyapp` file.
 Start writing some code and see it magically appear in the `src/` folder.

 ### Convert an existing application
-Place the 2 files in the root of your project folder.
+Place the 2 files in the root of your project folder and double click the `dev.dyapp` file to start the interpreter.
 Copy your existing code from another workspace or load it in with a load script.
 Call `⎕SE.GAP.Export './src'` and you are done.
 Happy coding!